vntuyen/helloW/README.md

 # helloW
-helloWorld package was created to exemplify GitHub and R Studio Integration.
+helloW package was created to exemplify GitHub and R Studio Integration.
 ### Note
 Please consult this [link]( https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax) for more information about formatting.